zeniuseducation/poly-euler/README.md

 Haskell 30 msecs
 SML 17 msecs
 C Benchmark using sieve 0.9ms
-Swift naive using Int32 12ms
+Swift naive using Int32 10ms
+Swift using sieves 0.7ms NEW RECORD!!

 ##### Problem no 8